-In today’s more “enlightened,” more secular, gay-affirming world, what would possibly motivate men like us to work toward minimizing our erotic or romantic responses to other men, and/or increasing our erotic or romantic responses to women, to the extent possible?
+In today’s world, what would possibly motivate men like us to work toward minimizing our sexual or romantic responses to other men, and/or increasing our interests in women, to the extent possible?

-For us, there is usually no one answer to that question, but a variety of reasons, including:
+There is no one answer to that question, but a variety of reasons, including:

-General disappointment with gay life, gay relationships or gay communities.
+General disappointment with our experience with gay life, gay relationships or gay communities.

-Deep internal conflict with religious or spiritual convictions and personal belief.
+Deep internal conflict with our deeply held religious or spiritual convictions and personal beliefs.

 A strong desire to have a wife and children, or to maintain an existing marriage and family.